National Marine Fisheries Service (NMFS), National Oceanic and Atmospheric Administration (NOAA), Commerce.

 Data from aerial monitoring will be recorded on the species, number, group size, location (latitude/longitude), time, date, direction and angle from helicopter as determined by using a clinometer.
 Data will also be collected on tide, real time positions (latitude/longitude) of seismic survey vessel, shooting, and vessel activities.
 Observation conditions will be recorded at the start and finish of each survey or whenever conditions change.
 Data will be recorded on ceiling height, Beaufort Force, glare, and weather (snow, fog, etc.).
 All information collected during the marine mammal survey and/or reported to the vessel will be recorded on a field form.
 The information will be included with real time data on seismic activity (boat location, shooting, activities).

-Reports from aerial and land-based monitoring will be faxed or e-mailed to NMFS Anchorage Field Office on a daily basis.
+Reports from aerial and land-based monitoring would be faxed or e-mailed to NMFS Anchorage Field Office on a daily basis.

-Reports from UOCC and MOC will be submitted to NMFS within 90 days after the end of the respective projects.
-The reports will describe the operations that were conducted, the marine mammals that were detected near the operations, and provide full documentation of methods, results, and interpretation pertaining to all monitoring.
-The reports will also include estimates of the amount and nature of potential “take” of marine mammals by harassment or in other ways.
+Reports from UOCC and MOC would be submitted to NMFS within 90 days after the end of the respective projects.
+The reports would describe the operations that were conducted, the marine mammals that were detected near the operations, and provide full documentation of methods, results, and interpretation pertaining to all monitoring.
+The reports would also include estimates of the amount and nature of potential “take” of marine mammals by harassment or in other ways.

 National Environmental Policy Act (NEPA)

 In March 2007, NMFS prepared a final EA on the issuance of IHAs to ConocoPhillips Alaska, Inc and UOCC to take marine mammals by harassment incidental to conducting seismic operations in upper Cook Inlet, Alaska.
 A Finding of No Significant Impact statement was issued on March 30, 2007.
 The proposed seismic operations in this document are similar to those covered in the March 2007 Final EA, with the only exception of project time frames, location, and the levels of estimated marine mammal takes.
-Therefore, NMFS has prepared a draft SEA which incorporates by reference the March 2007 Final EA, providing an analysis of project time frames, location, and potential environmental impacts, for public comments.
-During the 30-day public comment period NMFS did not receive any comments on the draft SEA.
-Subsequently, NMFS finalized the draft SEA and on September 24, 2007, issued a Finding of No Significant Impact on the proposed project.
+Therefore, NMFS has prepared a draft Supplemental EA which incorporates by reference the March 2007 Final EA, providing an analysis of project time frames, location, and potential environmental impacts.

 Endangered Species Act (ESA)

-Consultation under section 7 of the ESA was conducted for the proposed issuance of UOCC and MOC's IHAs.
-As a result of that consultation, NMFS Anchorage Field Office concurred that the proposed seismic activities are not likely to adversely affect listed species or critical habitat.
+An informal consultation on the ESA was conducted for the proposed issuance of UOCC and MOC's IHAs.
+As a result of informal consultation, NMFS Anchorage Field Office has determined that the proposed seismic activities are not likely to adversely affect listed species or critical habitat.

 In addition, no take by Level A harassment (injury) or death is anticipated or authorized, and harassment takes should be at the lowest level practicable due to incorporation of the mitigation measures described in this document.

-NMFS has issued IHAs to UOCC and MOC for the potential harassment of small numbers of Cook Inlet beluga whales, harbor porpoises, harbor seals, and killer whales incidental to conducting seismic operations in the northwestern Cook Inlet in Alaska, provided the previously mentioned mitigation, monitoring, and reporting requirements are incorporated.Start Signature
+NMFS proposes to modify the UOCC IHA to allow its seismic operations in Upper Cook Inlet between September and November, 2007, and to issue an IHA to MOC for the potential harassment of Cook Inlet beluga whales, Pacific harbor seals, harbor porpoises, Steller sea lions, and killer whales incidental to conducting seismic operations in Cook Inlet in Alaska, provided the previously mentioned mitigation, monitoring, and reporting requirements are incorporated.Start Signature

 BILLING CODE 3510-22-S